cohstats/coh3-stats/README.md

 Before making an MR please create an issue describing what you want to change / how you want to change it.
 So we can have some discussion, also it avoids multiple people working on the same thing.

-Feel free to create fork and make MR.
+Feel free to create fork and make MR. Before PR you can test your code with `yarn build` to make sure it can be build.

 Development conventions: